-The BBC serial adaptation of Bleak House broadcast in 2005 came in for a great deal of critical praise and was popular with the general public.
-Indeed, a perusal of the Amazon.co.uk reviews shows that approbation was almost universal: 99 reviews (as of 4 August 2012), avg.
+The BBC serial adaptation of Bleak House broadcast in 2005 came in for a great deal of praise both from critics and from the general public.
+Indeed, a perusal of the Amazon.co.uk reviews shows that general approbation has been almost universal: 99 reviews (as of 4 August 2012), avg.
 4.8 (out of 5): 87×5 star, 9×4 star and one each of 3, 2, and 1 stars.
 And even the one star review insists on the merits of the series, giving one star solely on the basis of the DVD release policy (deluxe edition with extras only 9 months after initial release).
 So this blog is somewhat in the minority in not enjoying the serial.

 In technical terms Bleak House was undoubtedly something of a departure for the classic serial.
 Quick scenes, lots of sound effects, kinetic camerawork.
 Everything to give the impression of ceaseless movement, a plot rushing towards revelation and resolution.
 It was interesting also that the DVD cover claimed the serial was Bleak House “stripped of its sentimentality”, certainly a departure from the aesthetic of fidelity that has been presumed to be paramount in classic serials.
 Bleak House was not to be faithful, rather it was to distance itself from Dickens’ sentimentality.
-Yet ultimately, shorn of its sonic and visual innovations, its bells and whistles, Bleak House seemed to me to be less innovative than intended.
+Yet ultimately, shorn of its sonic and visual innovations, Bleak House was more conventional than intended.
 The script, by the patron saint of adapters Andrew Davies, did not escape sentimentality, and, despite making interesting comments about his reworking of Esther Summerson’s character (in an interview in Cartmell and Whelehan, eds., The Cambridge Companion to Literature on Screen (CUP, 2007), she remained what G.B.
-Shaw called Dickens’ Esther, “a maddening prig”, sanctimonious and judgemental.
+Shaw called Dickens’ Esther, “a maddening prig“, humourless and quietly but immovably judgemental.
 It’s not so easy to strip Bleak House of its sentimentality, because the whole plot revolves around Esther’s loveability: Jarndyce loves her, Woodcourt loves her, Guppy loves her, Caddy loves her, Ada loves her, everybody loves her!
-A great challenge, perhaps impossible, for the adapter is to render Esther as likeable to the reader as she is to everyone in the diegetic world, or at least to make it acceptably plausible that she would generate such extreme affection; making the other characters recognize that she’s actually quite annoying won’t work, because the love of these characters for Esther operates on the development of the plot – no love for Esther, very little plot.
+A perhaps impossible challenge for the adapter is to render Esther as likeable to the reader as she is to everyone in the diegetic world, or at least to make it plausible that she would generate such extreme affection; making the other characters recognize that she’s actually “a maddening prig” won’t work, because the love of these characters for Esther operates on the development of the plot – no love for Esther, very little plot.

 The 1985 Bleak House is very much in the mould of the classic serial: no 24-style zooming lenses here, just long scenes, static camera, and often only the dialogue and the actors’ faces to concentrate on.
 The obligatory orchestral score is relatively understated, often giving way to the dialogue.
 There are some very effective long scenes, a 10-minute scene in Lady Dedlock’s drawing room with Lady D and Guppy springs to mind.
 With the almost total absence of non-diegetic sound and the long, still close-ups of the two actors, it’s almost theatrical, and it works wonderfully.
 Diana Rigg is an excellent Lady Dedlock, all told.